-We think Loki is uniquely positioned to improve on the Uniswap vision — and that’s where Blockswap comes in.
+We think Loki is uniquely positioned to help a new entrant improve on the Uniswap vision — and that’s where Blockswap comes in.
 Blockswap is a cross-chain liquidity pool system that allows users to swap any crypto asset for which Blockswap has a liquidity pool into any other supported asset — BTC to ETH, XMR to LOKI, USDT to BTC, if there is a Blockswap pool, users can make the swap.

-We’re excited to be announcing our support for Blockswap today, and we think it has the potential to be the next big thing in DeFi — keep reading to get a glimpse of how Blockswap will work and our timeline for rolling it out.
+We’re excited to be announcing our support for Blockswap today, and we think it has the potential to be the next big thing in DeFi — keep reading to get a glimpse of how Blockswap will work and the timeline for rolling it out.

 How it works